 Have students use the pan balance to determine the mass of one litre of water and explain their strategy.

 Answer: I determine the mass of the empty one litre container using the masses.
 I then filled the container with water and determine its mass again.
-The amount of masses that I added is the mass of the litre of water.
+The total mass I added is equivalent to the mass of one litre of water.

 Then ask them the following questions.